akshayutale7/Kafka_Partition_Reassignment_And_Leader_Election_Plan_Tool/README.md

 kafka-reassign-partitions --bootstrap-server <host:port> --command-config <client.properties> --reassignment-json-file reassign-partitions-plan.json --verify
 kafka-leader-election --bootstrap-server <host:port> --command-config <client.properties> --path-to-json-file leader-election-plan.json --election-type preferred
 ```
+- `--election-type <[PREFERRED, UNCLEAN]>` (required): Specifies the type of leader election to perform.
+ > - `PREFERRED`: Elects the preferred leader **only if** the current leader is not the preferred one for the topic partition.
+ > - `UNCLEAN`: Elects any available leader **only if** there is currently **no leader** for the topic partition.

 Follow the on-screen "NEXT STEPS" instructions output by the script.

 ## Notes
-* The tool does not directly modify your Kafka cluster.
-It only generates JSON plans.
-Execution is delegated to the Kafka CLI.
+* This tool does not make direct changes to your Kafka cluster.
+The tool generates plans but does not execute the commands automatically.
-* Plan generation ensures replica diversity and validates broker assignments for operational safety.
+* It enables you to review and confirm the plans first.
+After verification, follow the instructions in the "Next Steps" section at the end of the script to proceed.
-* Verify the output file before performing final execution.
+* Always review the output file carefully before carrying out the final execution.

 ## Troubleshooting
 If topic metadata cannot be loaded, or if any command fails, errors will be displayed and saved to kafka_script.log.
 Review the log file for detailed diagnostics.